Choosing a Lavender Essential Oil for Your Needs

 - Botanical Species of the lavender plant used to distill the essential oil which represent variations of strength, aroma, and overall quality.
 Species are identified by their botanical name and in the case of Lavender, Lavender angustifolia is the most popular.

-- Country of Origin is subject to unique conditions which impact the composition of the essential oil.
-As an example, Lavender Oil from Bulgaria will have somewhat unique and differing characteristics of Lavender Oil from United States even if they come from the same species.
+- Country of Origin is subject to unique conditions which impact the composition of the essential oil (its “terroir“).
+For example, Lavender Oil from Bulgaria will have somewhat unique and differing characteristics of Lavender Oil from United States even if they come from the same species.
 While there are many countries where lavender is grown, Europe is still considered the pillar or ‘heart’ of Lavender cultivation.

 - Local Climate Conditions including geography, time of harvest and extraction method, all of which can affect the quality of the oil as well as the scent.